ColinLi33/Explorer/readme.md

 - No longer uses Life360 (their API has shutdown, working on a permanent solution, but currently using https://github.com/aaronpk/Overland-iOS)
 - Viewable map for each member
-- Fog of war enabled to darken areas you haven't been
+- Fog of war enabled to darken areas you haven't been -Accounts to improve privacy, only allow people to see your map if you want to

 <p align="center">
     <h2 align = "center"> To-Do</h2>